Entry requirements for your travel

 A passport is the only valid identification.
 For some destinations your passport must be valid for more than six months after you return to your home country.
 At check-in on board passports will be collected on board the vessel, in order to clear immigrations and customs.
 They will be kept throughout the whole voyage.
 We regret that we are unable to accept any liability if you are denied access to a flight or entry into a country or are otherwise affected by difficulties or costs resulting from your passport not being approved or if you have not obtained the required documentation.
 It is the responsibility of each passenger to ensure they comply with any visa travel document requirements at the time of travel.

-Note: The Personal Questionnaire is NOT needed for Norwegian coastline voyages (even for voyages with MS Midnatsol and MS Spitsbergen).
+Note: The Ship Manifest Information Form is NOT needed for Norwegian Original Coastal Voyages (even for voyages with MS Midnatsol, MS Trollfjord and MS Spitsbergen).

-Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
+Please complete this form using CAPITAL letters and return it to Hurtigruten after confirming your booking.
 This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
-Please note that we are unable to send your travel documents until we have received this completed form.
+Please note that we are unable to send your travel documents and we deny boarding our ships until we have received this completed form.

-It is not necessary to print and sign the Personal Questionnaire before sending it back to us.
+It is not necessary to print and sign the Ship Manifest Information Form before sending it back to us.
 Simply download the form below, fill it out digitally, and return to Hurtigruten by email:

 Vaccinations and viruses